The Best Kodaikanal Itinerary for 3 Days in 2024

 Here is an alternative itinerary if you are driving and reach Kodaikanal in the afternoon.
 You must be tired so visit the Silver cascade falls, Sacred heart church, the parks and Coaker's walk on day 1.
 Next morning head to Berijam lake and follow our original day 1 itinerary.

-Places to visit in Kodaikanal – Day 2 itinerary
+Bangalore to Kodaikanal Trip Plan – Day 2

 Trek to Dolphin’s nose